jeuskirchen/mobile-robot/README.md

 ---

-### Demonstration of a discrete Bayes filter for localization
+### Demonstration of a discrete Bayes filter (Histogram filter) for localization

+The 8 cells adjacent to the agent (also shown in the upper right corner of the image) combined with the action is the (noisy) evidence that is used to update the belief state.

 <p align="center">
     <img src="figures/localization-discrete-bayes-filter.gif?v=1" alt="" style="width: 500px; height: auto;"/>